 Male students need to wear a formal shirt, tie, business trousers and formal shoes.
 These do not need to be black and white and students are allowed to wear a variety of colours to express their own personalities.
 However, these must remain within the framework of formal business dress so, for example, white trousers would not be acceptable.

 Female students can choose between wearing dresses, skirts or formal trousers.
 Strappy or sheer tops are not acceptable and skirts and dresses must be a professional length.
 Shoes should be of a formal design suitable as office wear.

 Students sign a charter at the beginning of the year that has demonstrated their willingness to partake in the uniform policy for sixth form.
 This explains that casual clothing such as leggings,‘jeggings’, jeans, tracksuit bottoms and casual shoes such as converse and trainers are not part of the uniform policy.

-You will also find the office of Mrs Murphy–Dunn Assistant Principal and Head of 6th Form and Mrs Dyer - 6th Form Administrator.
-They are always available to assist students, to discuss issues such as academic performance, revision strategies, independent learning skills, careers and personal issues.
+You will also find the office of Mr Brown Head of 6th Form, who is always available to assist students, to discuss issues such as academic performance, revision strategies, independent learning skills, careers and personal issues.

-Mr Prentice –Assistant Head of Year prepares students for the next stage in their educational journey.
+Mr Brown – Head of Year prepares students for the next stage in their educational journey.
 If applying to university then he will assist you during this process.
 (Please see UCAS applications for further detail)